 Visit our admissions website for more information about applying to UNT.

-- Submit separate, official transcripts from every university and college you’ve attended.
-If you've earned fewer than 30 college credit hours, submit an official high school transcript.
+- Submit separate, official transcripts from every university or college you’ve attended.
+If you’ve earned fewer than 15 college credit hours, submit an official high school transcript.

 If you are submitting documents or payments by mail...